-The U.S.-Korea Institute (USKI) at SAIS is part of an extensive program which began in 2006 to make the Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University, a hub of Korea-related activities in the Washington, DC area, and to increase information and understanding of Korea and Korean affairs in the United States in general.
+The U.S.-Korea Institute (USKI) at SAIS is part of an extensive program launched in 2006 to make the Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University, a hub of Korea-related activities in the Washington, DC area, and to increase information and understanding of Korea and Korean affairs.

-Chaired by Don Oberdorfer, former Washington Post correspondent and author of The Two Koreas, USKI works to engage those interested in the Korean peninsula on a variety of levels.
+First chaired by Don Oberdorfer, former Washington Post correspondent and author of The Two Koreas, and now chaired by Ambassador Stephen Bosworth, former Dean of the Fletcher School of Law and Diplomacy at Tufts University and U.S. Special Representative for North Korea Policy, USKI works to engage those interested in the Korean peninsula on a variety of levels.

-USKI’s mission also contains an educational component.
-As such, USKI sponsors the Korea Studies Program at SAIS – a Master’s level concentration in Korean policy studies – to help inspire and prepare young professionals for careers in Korean affairs.
-In just a few short years, this concentration has become the second largest regional concentration for Master’s student at SAIS and continues to grow each year.
+USKI sponsors the Korea Studies Program at SAIS – a Master’s level concentration in Korean policy studies – to help inspire and prepare young professionals for careers in Korean affairs.
+In just a few years, this concentration has become the second largest regional concentration for Master’s students at SAIS and continues to grow each year.